Sales Ramp

 A sales ramp period is the time it takes for a new salesperson to reach full productivity.
-It can take anywhere from 3 to 6 months for a new salesperson to start generating significant revenue.
-Some have even said two years.
+It can take anywhere from a 3 month rap to 6 months for a new salesperson to start generating significant revenue.

-That’s why it’s important to take proactive measures to support your reps during their ramp up to ensure they’ll be successful.
+That’s why it’s important to take proactive measures to support your reps during their ramp-up to ensure their success.

 Here are some ways to support them: